Wood court

 A wood court is one of the types of tennis courts on which the modern sport of tennis, originally known as "lawn tennis", is played.
 Wood courts are generally a form of hardwood flooring.
 These courts were once used for indoor "covered court" tennis tournaments beginning in the late 19th century through to the early 1970s, and occasionally were used to stage outdoor tennis tournaments.
-They were largely supplanted by the development of indoor carpet courts in professional play.
+They were largely supplanted by the development of indoor carpet courts in professional play, which were later also supplanted by the development of indoor hard courts.

 History

 The surface was first introduced in competitive tournaments in 1878 at the Scottish Championships in Edinburgh, which was held on indoor wood courts until 1883.
-They were also used beginning in 1881 in England at the Cheltenham Covered Court Championships and Gore Court Championships both indoor events.
+They were also used from 1881 in England at the Cheltenham Covered Court Championships and Gore Court Championships, both indoor events.
 In 1885 the Seventh Regiment Championship was established and played on indoor wood courts at the Seventh Regiment Armory in New York City.

-Wooden tennis courts are regarded as the fastest of all indoor courts, as they have a very short and low bounce.
+Wooden tennis courts are the fastest type of indoor tennis court as they have a very short and low bounce.
 The player's speed is the tactical deciding advantage on wood courts.
-Wooden surface courts were better suited to players with the most highly honed reflexes.
-Also there is more resiliency to wood tennis courts compared to concrete or asphalt courts; wood tennis courts are not as hard on the players' feet, or the tennis ball itself.
+Wooden surface courts were better suited to players with good reflexes.
+Additionally, wood courts are more forgiving compared to concrete or asphalt courts as wood tennis courts are not as hard on the players' feet or the tennis ball itself.